-Inspect and clean the water heater via the inspection hatch (QQ1) by using a suitable instrument such as, an endoscope.
+The water heater can be inspected via the flange located on the top of the water heater, using a suitable instrument such as an endoscope.

 After servicing, complete the relevant Service Interval Record section of the Benchmark Checklist located at the back of this document.